collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 To illustrate this possibility and discover some of the tools you have at hand to help you, we will build a very simple application where a browser controller client can trigger a sound synthesized by another client running in a Node.js process.

+> The final source code of this tutorial can be found [here](https://github.com/collective-soundworks/tutorials/tree/main/node-clients)

 ### Related Documentation

 - [Client](https://soundworks.dev/soundworks/Client.html)